evanshomecookin/evanshomecookin/README.md

 - 👀 I’m interested in building projects and community
 - 🌱 I’m currently learning MERN stack
 - 💞️ I’m looking to collaborate on fun and original web apps
-- 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/evan-ryan-1a2b07131/), evan.hundred@gmail.com
+- 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/evan-ryan-1a2b07131/), or evan.hundred@gmail.com
 - 🎵 Listen to my music at [evanryanmusic.com](https://www.evanryanmusic.com)

 <!---